Why venture outside when you can snuggle up indoors with a mug (or

 the idea of pouring Shiraz into steaming hot chocolate left me feeling a little uneasy.

 But after seeing this drink pop up online over the past few years, my curiosity got the better of me.
-Could this quirky holiday hybrid satisfy my cravings for seasonal mulled wine and rich, creamy hot chocolate — at the same time?
-I did what any reasonable person would do and asked for expert help — I reached out to the Chatelaine kitchen team to
+Could this quirky holiday hybrid satisfy my cravings for seasonal mulled wine and rich, creamy hot chocolate—at the same time?
+I did what any reasonable person would do and asked for expert help—I reached out to the Chatelaine Kitchen team to

 bring this beverage to life.

-studying various recipes, we got started by warming up some milk and whisking in cocoa powder, chunks of dark chocolate, about a teaspoon of cinnamon and a pinch of salt — basically, we made a classic hot chocolate.
+studying various recipes, we got started by warming up some milk and whisking in cocoa powder, chunks of dark chocolate, about a teaspoon of cinnamon and a pinch of salt—basically, we made a classic hot chocolate.
 Go with your favourite recipe as a base, but we’d recommend using dark chocolate, since it’s red wine’s best friend.
 (If you’re feeling lazy and just want to get back on the couch, hot chocolate mix would be okay too.)

 Once the hot chocolate was ready, we took it off the stove, poured in the red wine (we recommend a cup of wine per three cups of milk) and whisked the dark brown liquid until it was lump-free.
 We doled it out to Chatelaine staffers for a taste test.
 The response was unanimous: It was delicious.

-The verdict?
-Red wine hot chocolate delivers cozy comfort balanced by an undercurrent of fruity, full flavours (without being too boozy), so start heating up a pot and say hello to your new favourite wintertime drink.
+It delivers cozy comfort balanced by an undercurrent of fruity, full flavours (without being too boozy), so start heating up a pot and say hello to your new favourite wintertime drink.